 Amtrak offers destinations beyond the rails with Amtrak Connecting and Thruway Service.

-This service is Amtrak chartered busses that take people up I-41, including stops in Green Bay.
+This service is Amtrak chartered buses that take people up I-41, including stops in Green Bay.

 You may need to incorporate a train ride when booking a trip.